kackwurstwilli/Schnipping-Tool/README.md

 # "Schnipping Tool"
-a simple snipping tool with Polygon Selection
+a simple snipping tool with polygon selection

 # Usage